Log-Devs/logistic-port/README.md

 - The sidebar now uses the `useIsMobile` custom React hook (see `hooks/use-mobile.tsx`) to detect mobile viewports.
 - When navigating via the sidebar on mobile, the sidebar automatically closes for a seamless user experience.
 - This logic is encapsulated in a reusable hook for clean code, OOP, and maintainability.

+---

+### Authentication Mode Toggle for Testing

+**Overview:**

+For local development and QA, the app provides a built-in toggle to switch between real backend authentication and in-memory dummy authentication.
+This enables seamless testing of all authentication flows, even when the backend API is unavailable or when you want to demo the app without real user accounts.

+**How It Works:**
+- By default, the app uses **real** authentication (backend API).
+- To use **dummy** authentication (for local testing, demos, or offline development):
+  1. Open your browser's developer console.
+  2. Run: `localStorage.setItem('auth_mode', 'dummy')`
+  3. Refresh the page.
+The app will now use the dummy user for authentication.
+- To switch back to **real** authentication:
+  1. Run: `localStorage.setItem('auth_mode', 'real')`
+  2. Refresh the page.
+- No UI toggle is provided for switching modes.
+This is intentional for production safety and to keep the UI clean.

+**Dummy User for Testing:**
+- Only one dummy user is available for development and QA:
+  - **Email:** `test@example.com`
+  - **Password:** `password123`
+- Dummy user avatar and name are realistic for UI prototyping.

+**Session Expiration:**
+- Dummy sessions expire after 2 hours by default (configurable in code).
+- If the session is expired (e.g., after a long browser pause), you will be logged out automatically on refresh.
+- Session expiration is managed via a timestamp in the cookie (no backend required).

+**Behavior in Each Mode:**
+- **Real:**
+  - Login, logout, and session hydration all use the backend API.
+  - All security and redirect logic is enforced as in production.
+- **Dummy:**
+  - Log in with any of the dummy user credentials above.
+The session is managed in memory and persisted via cookie until expiration or logout.
+  - Logging out clears the dummy session and cookie.
+  - Useful for demos, UI/UX testing, and offline development.

+**Testing Checklist:**
+- Toggle the "Auth Mode" selector and verify:
+  1. In **Dummy** mode, you can log in and out using any dummy credentials, and the app behaves as if a real user is logged in (including role-based UI if implemented).
+  2. In **Real** mode, only real backend authentication works.
+  3. Switching modes instantly updates the app's authentication state.
+  4. After 2 hours (or configurable duration), dummy sessions expire and require re-login.
+- Always use **Real** mode for production and QA that require backend validation.

+**Troubleshooting:**
+- If you do not see the toggle, ensure you are running in development mode (`npm run dev` or `yarn dev`).
+- If you cannot log in with the dummy credentials, ensure you have selected "Dummy" mode.
+- If you are unexpectedly logged out in dummy mode, your session may have expired.

+**Security Note:**
+- The dummy authentication mode and toggle are only available in development.
+They are never exposed in production builds.

+**Future Enhancements:**
+- A dev-only UI for editing/adding dummy users on-the-fly for rapid prototyping.
+- More advanced session controls (e.g., warning before expiration, manual session extension).

+---
 - Example usage in a component:
   ```tsx
   import { useIsMobile } from "@/hooks/use-mobile";